Lectio Divina: 29th Sunday in Ordinary Time (A)

 * Other taxes and obligations:

-Forced labour: Everyone could be forced to render some service to the State for five years, without remuneration.
-This is why Simon was forced to carry Jesus’ cross.
+Forced labor: Everyone could be forced to render some service to the State for five years, without remuneration.

 Special subsidy for the armed forces: People were obliged to offer hospitality to soldiers.
 People also had to pay a certain amount of money for the nourishment and support of the troops.